VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities

-\paragraph{Results} Figures~\ref{fig:gemma_logit_a} and~\ref{fig:gemma_logit_b} visualize the Logit Lens trajectory of individual visual tokens in Gemma3-12B for a star shape and a photograph of the celebrity Jungkook, respectively.
+\paragraph{Results} Figures~\ref{fig:gemma_logit_a} and~\ref{fig:gemma_logit_c} visualize the Logit Lens trajectory of individual visual tokens in Gemma3-12B for two Known Entities: a 2D star shape and a photograph of the celebrity.
 The decoded token evolves through distinct phases as it passes through the LM transformer blocks.
 From Layer~0 to~$\sim$30, the Logit Lens token is semantically unrelated to the visual input (e.g., ``and,'' ``in,'' ``from'') and carries near-zero probability mass.
 Around Layer~$\sim$31--33, a transitional phase emerges, more pronounced for the shape, where approximate descriptors appear (``triangle,'' ``reddish,'' ``pointed'' for the star in Fig.~\ref{fig:gemma_logit_a}).
 By Layer~$\sim$34, the top-1 probability surges and the decoded token snaps to the correct semantic label: ``star'' and ``Jungkook'' in Figs.~\ref{fig:gemma_logit_a} and~\ref{fig:gemma_logit_b}, respectively.
 In the deepest layers, both tokens continue to evolve, accumulating higher-level associations: ``five'' for the star (reflecting the five-pointed shape) and ``BTS'' for the face (the celebrity's group).
 This layerwise progression, from noise, through approximate descriptors, to an exact semantic anchor, and finally to encyclopedic associations, demonstrates that VLMs explicitly recover discrete names for known visual entities within their intermediate representations.
+In contrast, Figure~\ref {fig:gemma_logit_b} shows that a visual token for an Unknown 2D shape spuriously maps to the ``legs" token.
 We show additional examples in Appendix~\ref{app:logit_lens_extra}.

-Figures~\ref{fig:jaccard_c}--\ref{fig:jaccard_f} show that known shapes and faces have consistently higher Mean Jaccard Distance than unknown ones from Layer~4 onwards in both Gemma3-12B and Qwen3VL-8B.
+Figures~\ref{fig:jaccard_d}--\ref{fig:jaccard_g} show that known shapes and faces have consistently higher Mean Jaccard Distance than unknown ones from Layer~4 onwards in both Gemma3-12B and Qwen3VL-8B.
 This confirms that Logit Lens produces more unique tokens for known entities and that the underlying hidden representations are more semantically discernible for the language model across both model families.
+Because semantically meaningful tokens emerge only after approximately Layer 30 in Gemma3-12B, the higher Mean Jaccard Distance observed in these later layers is particularly informative.
+Although the metric fluctuates considerably in earlier layers, it becomes consistently higher for known entities beyond Layer 30, indicating that their representations are more semantically distinguishable to the language model in the layers where meaningful visual semantics emerge.